ScanMountGoat/xenoblade-rendering-research/src/material_types.md

 ## Type 0
 ## Type 1 (PBR)
 Type 1 materials use standard PBR lighting and shading.
+PBR materials use a base color, glossiness, and metallic inputs.

 ## Type 2 (Toon)
 Type 2 materials use a color gradient for diffuse shading.
 Gradients are defined globally for all models in files like `monolib/shader/toon_grad.witex`.
 Each row of the gradient texture defines a unique RGB gradient ramp.
 Each model specific shader writes a value to the EtcBuffer G-Buffer texture to determine which gradient to use for rendering.